The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

-The algorithm used to compute the pseudospectrum can be applied to cases where the spectrum or pseudospectrum are empty, and we provide a numerical example of this below.
-Finally, we consider two discrete problems which also include the case when the spectrum may be empty.
-Let $K$ be a non-empty and compact set in $\mathbb{C}$ and denote the collection of such subsets by $\mathcal{K}(\mathbb{C})$.
+Finally, we consider two discrete problems, which also include the case when the spectrum is empty.
+Let $K$ be a non-empty and compact subset of $\mathbb{C}$ and denote the collection of such subsets by $\mathcal{K}(\mathbb{C})$.
 Consider